ibexa/documentation-developer/docs/tutorials/generic_field_type/3_create_form_for_point2d.md

 The `FieldValueFormMapperInterface` provides an edit form for your Field Type in the administration interface.
 For more information about the FormMappers, see [Field Type form and template](../../api/field_type_form_and_template.md).

-First, implement a `FieldValueFormMapperInterface` interface (`EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.
+First, implement a `FieldValueFormMapperInterface` interface (`EzSystems\EzPlatformContentForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.

 Next, implement a `mapFieldValueForm()` method and invoke `FormInterface::add` method with the following arguments (highlighted lines):